The simple definition of stop therapy is:

-Sometimes we get caught up in all the things we think we should be doing to make us healthier or to be “better” people.
-So we overload ourselves with expectations, goals, challenges and promises to ourselves and others.
-Often we are taking these things on in an effort to compensate for other areas in our lives that we’re (consciously or subconsciously) not comfortable with.
+With the proliferation of advice from marketers, influencers and experts of varying legitimacy it is very easy to get swept up in all the things you think you should be doing to improve your health or make you a “better” person.
+You end up overloaded with expectations, goals, challenges and promises to yourself and others.
+Maybe you are taking on these things in an effort to compensate for other areas in your life that you’re (consciously or subconsciously) not comfortable with.
 Does that sound familiar?

-All our focus is on the things we think we “should be doing” for our physical or mental health, relationships, careers etc and maybe we overlook some of the things we could just stop.
-And perhaps stopping something is actually easier than trying to add more and more stuff into our day.
+All your focus is on the things you think you “should be doing” for your physical or mental health, relationships, careers etc and maybe you overlook some of the things you could just stop.
+And perhaps stopping something is actually easier than trying to add more and more stuff into your day.

-Many people are attempting to be more health conscious these days.
+Many people are attempting to be more health-conscious these days.
 If you are reading this blog, then you are likely one of them.
-Perhaps you just do a couple of things like add an extra serve of vegies into your day or you do a yoga class when you can.
+Perhaps you just do a couple of things like adding an extra serving of vegies into your day or doing a yoga class when you can.
 Maybe you go all out and try every new “superfood” or health fad that comes along.
-Perhaps you love a good health “program”, do “cleanses” on a regular basis, go to health spas for your holidays and generally invest a lot of time and money in your health.
+Perhaps you love a good health “program”, do “cleanses” on a regular basis, go to health spas when you can and generally invest a lot of time and money in your health.
 If that is you, and you feel great for it then good on you.
 Keep up the good work!

-The problem for me arises when I see people loading themselves up with all these good ideas, foods, supplements, intentions, goals, plans etc etc.
+As I see it, the problem arises when you continue to load yourself up with all these good ideas, foods, supplements, intentions, goals, plans etc etc.

-Instead of loading yourself up with all those things you think you should be doing, perhaps you might be better off starting with a bit of “stop therapy”.
-Maybe your health would be better served if you released the pressure valve that is the endless quest for the one food, supplement, drug, diet, program or exercise that you hope will change your life and solve all your health issues.
+Instead of loading yourself up with all those things you think you should be doing, perhaps you might be better off starting with a bit of stop therapy.
+Maybe your health would be better served.
+What if you released the pressure valve that is the endless quest for the one food, supplement, drug, diet, program or exercise that you hope will change your life and solve all your health issues?
 Perhaps, instead, change your focus to stopping some of the bad stuff.

 Before you sign up to a new program or order more supplements online or start a new drug to suppress a symptom, ask yourself:

-Are there any things I should just stop first?
+Are there any things I could just stop first?